wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/woocommerce/faq/rest-endpoint-is-blocked.md

 In the MultiSafepay plugin for WooCommerce version 4.7.0, we introduced a change to process notifications via POST request, instead of GET request.

-You can See also this in the following article:
+You can see also this in the following article:

   - https://docs.multisafepay.com/faq/api/notification-url/#get-vs-post-notification